 Powell scores 27, leads No. 12 Seton Hall past Wagner 105-71

-SOUTH ORANGE, N.J.
-(AP) -- Myles Powell scored 27 points to lead No. 12 Seton Hall to a 105-71 win over Wagner on Tuesday night, without coach Kevin Willard on the sidelines.
+SOUTH ORANGE, N.J. — Myles Powell scored 27 points to lead No. 12 Seton Hall to a 105-71 win over Wagner on Tuesday night, without coach Kevin Willard on the sidelines.

 Seton Hall announced a week ago that the NCAA is investigating the program and Willard would be sitting out two games.
 The school didn’t say what the NCAA enforcement staff was investigating, but said it was working with the ruling body for college sports.